MicrosoftDocs/security/operations/ingest-data-sources.md

 ---
 title: Ingest data sources and configure incident detection in Microsoft Sentinel
-description: Learn how to configure Sentinel to ingest data sources and incident detection
+description: Learn how to turn on data connectors, enable UEBA, and analytic rules in Sentinel to ingest data sources and incident detection
 author: mjcaparas
 ms.author: macapara
 manager: dansimp